soazcomms/soazcomms.github.io/README.md

 - ### Step 1
 SQM/TESS raw data are uploaded to DSNdata/NEW.
 This process may be manual (e.g. SQMs w/o internet) or automatic (we are working on this step).
-The files are labeled with the sensor name, e.g. DSN001_SiteName_yy.dat where yy is the year when the data are obtained.
+The files are labeled with the sensor name, e.g. DSN001-U_SiteName_yy-nn.dat where U is the type of the unit, S (T) for SQM (TESS), yy is the year when the data are obtained and nn is a sequence number for files within year yy.
 We add SiteName to make it easy to identify each site.
 * ### Step 2
 **DSN-process_data** looks for data in DSNdata/NEW.
 If it finds data there, it runs [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) on each file to calculate chisquared, moonalt and LST.